|

 the routinely examined written specimen is used to identify a

-hand and fingers are moving faster than you can consciously control
+are moving faster than you can consciously control them, but

-them, but they are under control when you draw or paint.
-The
+they are under conscious control when you draw or paint.
+Oriental

-majority of graphometric measurements are stable from test to
+apply.
+The vast majority of graphometric measurements are stable

-retest and consistent with time.
-Another individual cannot duplicate
+from test to retest and consistent with time.
+Another individual

-a person's writing rhythm.
-It is basically impossible to replicate
+cannot duplicate a person's writing rhythm.
+It is basically impossible

-an individual's pen-stroke construction and speed without detection.
+to replicate an individual's pen-stroke construction and speed

 |